Selling and Redeeming Gift Cards

-When selling a gift card, you must have a gift card non-inventory part set up in QuickBooks.
-The income for this must be a gift card liability account and the item should be set to non-taxable.
+4. When selling a gift card, you must have a gift card set up as a Non-Inventory Part setup in QuickBooks Desktop.
+The recommended income account for this must be a gift card liability account and the item should be set to non-taxable.

 As more gift cards are purchased, the liability goes up.
 As they are redeemed, the amount of outstanding liability goes down.